ddrohan/mobile-app-dev-labs/session1/lab/md/step03.md

 ![](../img/lab03.png)

 Once again, it's worth running the app at this point to confirm everything is displayed the way we want it.
+If you click the button, your app will probably crash - we don't have our <b>showGreeting()</b> method implemented yet.

 The last thing we need to do is add in our event handling code so that a short message is displayed when the user presses the 'Show Greeting' button.

-Firstly, open up the "HelloActivity.java" source file and add the following method
+Firstly, open up the "HelloWorldActivity.java" source file and add the following method

 ~~~java
 public void showGreeting(View v) {